-and Milwaukee Rivers from 9am to 2:00pm.
-Last year included more than 900 participants.
+and Milwaukee Rivers with more than 900 participants.
 The 3-mile Challenge started at 25th and Canal Streets on the Menomonee

-River and proceeded east to the junction with the Milwaukee River, where crews navigated a 90 degree angle turn as they headed north
+River and proceeded east to the junction with the Milwaukee River, where crews navigated a 90 degree angle turn as they head north

 toward the finish line at Schlitz Park, just below Pleasant Street.
-Spectators enjoyed the race from more than a dozen bridges that dotted the course and offered spectators intimate views of the racing and blade work.
+Spectators enjoyed the race from more than a dozen bridges,

+restaurants and other vantage points that dotted the course and offered spectators intimate views of the racing and blade work.

 On a beautiful day, the University of Wisconsin women's team dominated their open class races by finishing 1st, 2nd and